Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Clinical questions in gynecologic oncology

-Dr. Walsh is a physician-scientist and has the privilege of caring for women affected by gynecologic malignancies.
-She serves as the fellowship director for the UCLA/Cedars-Sinai Medical Center Gynecologic Oncology Fellowship Program.
+Walsh is a physician-scientist, and has the privilege of caring for women affected by gynecologic malignancies.
+She serves as the fellowship director for the UCLA/Cedars-Sinai Gynecologic Oncology Fellowship Program.
 She actively mentors fellows and residents in research projects, many of which are sparked by a clinical question that arises during the course of patient care.
 Some areas of past investigation include adenocarcinoma in situ of the cervix, coexisting endometrial and ovarian malignancies, Lynch syndrome, endometrial cancer in premenopausal women, endometrial cancer in the elderly population, genetic modifiers of penetrance in BRCA1 - associated ovarian cancers, the BRCAness phenotype in serous ovarian cancers and thromboembolic disease in women with clear cell carcinoma of the ovary.